MetaMask/metamask-mobile/app/component-library/components/Cells/CellAccount/variants/CellAccountSelectItem/README.md

-# CellAccount
+# CellAccountSelectItem

+CellAccountSelectItem is a component used for accessing account selection.

+## Props

-This component is a union component, which consists of [CellAccountDisplayItem](../CellAccountDisplayItem/CellAccountDisplayItem.tsx), [CellAccountSelectItem](../CellAccountSelectItem/CellAccountSelectItem.tsx), and [CellAccountMultiselectItem](../CellAccountMultiselectItem/CellAccountMultiselectItem.tsx)
+This component extends [SelectItemProps](../../Select/Select/SelectItem/SelectItem.types.ts#L7) and [CellAccountBaseItem](../CellAccountBaseItem/CellAccountBaseItem.types.ts#L17).

-## Common props

 ### `type`